moshix/BITNETServices/README.md

 It's a re-implementation from scratch of the very famous RELAY chat written by  Jeff Kell (RIP) of the University of Tennessee at Chattanooga in 1985 using the REXX programming language.

-efore BITNET Relay was implemented, any form of communication over BITNET required identifying the remote user and host.
+Before BITNET Relay was implemented, any form of communication over BITNET required identifying the remote user and host.

 Relay ran on a special ID using several BITNET hosts.
 To use it, a message was sent to a user ID called RELAY.
 The Relay program running on that user ID would then provide multi-user chat functions, primarily in the form